 A Short History of Whitby Abbey

-Whitby Abbey was founded in 657 AD by the King of Northumbria, Oswy and dedicated to St Peter.
-It was a double monastery of Benedictine Monks and nuns run in the Celtic or Ionan tradition and Lady Hilda was appointed as abbess.
+Whitby Abbey was founded by Hilda in 657 AD.
+It was a double monastery of Benedictine Monks and nuns run in the Celtic or Ionan tradition.
 Probably the most significant event in the church’s history was held at the Abbey in 664 AD, The Synod of Whitby.
 The most eminent clergymen of the Christian Church were summoned to settle the dispute over which tradition, Ionan or Roman would be followed and how the date for Easter should be calculated.
 The result was that the Celtic church adopted the Roman calendar, calculation of Easter and the monastic tonsure or shaving of the head.

 Also at this time Whitby Abbey was home to the great Saxon poet and father of English sacred song Caedmon, whose 7th century poem, The Song of Creation is the earliest known poem in English.
 In present day Whitby at the top of the 199 steps is the Caedmon memorial cross, a 19th century memorial to the poet.